Country(ies): South Africa , Botswana , Zimbabwe

 We are committed to being a small group operator, as we feel this gives everyone in the group the best chance to get to know their fellow travellers and to hear and make the most of their guide.
 So, the expedition vehicles we use on our South & East Africa overland adventure tours have a maximum of 25 seats and on this tour will carry a maximum of 20 travellers.

 In South & East Africa we provide fully trained, local English-speaking tour leaders, drivers and crew for all our tours.
-This tour will feature 2 crew – a driver, and assistant/cook who will help with washing up, clearing away, cleaning of the truck etc. You may assist with this if you wish, and a limited amount of help is expected and appreciated (eg. Washing your own plates & cutlery) but you are not obliged to do any more than that unless you wish to.
-During the tour we may also use a variety of local specialist guides for activities and tours included in the itinerary.
+This tour will feature 2 crew – a driver, and tour leader.
+Between them they will help with the cooking, washing up, clearing away, cleaning of the truck etc. You may assist with this if you wish, and a limited amount of help is expected and appreciated (eg. Washing your own plates & cutlery) but you are not obliged to do any more than that unless you wish to.
+The tour leaders are not specialist licensed guides however, but during the tour we may also use a variety of local guides for activities and tours included in the itinerary.

 On all our Overland tours we strive to strike a balance between including plenty of meals, tours and activities and being accessible and affordable.